holochain/docs-pages/src/concepts/7_validating_data.md

 Some entries can be quite computationally expensive to validate.
 In a currency app, for example, the validity of a transaction rests on the account balances of both transacting parties, which is the sum of all their prior transactions.
 But the validity of each of those transactions depends on the account balance at the time, plus the validity of the account balance of the people they transacted with, and so on and so on.
 The data is deeply interconnected; it could take forever to call up every single transaction and validate it.
 This is annoying when you're waiting in a checkout line.

 But the DHT offers a shortcut: it remembers the validation results of existing entries.
 You can just ask the validators of the parties' previous transactions if they detected any problems.
 You can assume that they have done the same thing for the transaction prior to those, and so on.
-As long as you trust a decent portion of your peers to be following the same rules as you, the validity the most recent entry 'proves' the validity of all the entries before it.
+As long as you trust a decent portion of your peers to be following the same rules as you, the validity of the most recent entry 'proves' the validity of all the entries before it.

 ## Validation flow: success and failure